 I don’t find this depressing, I find it really exciting.
 Finally the world seems to be waking up to the possibilities of difference.
 I don’t want to go back to ‘normal’.
 I was already determined to make my life the best it could possibly be, but now I feel even more inspired to just get on with it!
 No more time wasting!

 How about you?
 Are you feeling that itch to live differently going forward?
 Are you wondering what next?
 Has that annoying niggle in the back of your head that there must be more to life, become a stroppy roar?
 Do you want a significantly different new chapter in life?

-If it has, you’re not alone.
+If your niggle is getting louder, you’re not alone.
 We’re already seeing a huge increase in creativity since the world started coping with Covid and I don’t see that stopping any time soon.
-It’s exactly the restrictions on our daily lives that have led to this explosion of creativity.
+The restrictions on our daily lives have led to this explosion of creativity.

-You may still be restricted in your movement out and about, but that doesn’t need to restrict your next chapter planning and, depending on what you actually decide to do, putting that in place.
+You may still be under pressure and feeling depleted, but that doesn’t need to restrict your next chapter planning and, depending on what you actually decide to do, putting that in place.
 Darwin proved long ago that it’s not how strong you are that determines your survival, but the extent to which you are able to adapt to change.